Business continuity planning

 Simple ways to improve the resilience of your business are:

-- Ensuring that security for your IT is robust and used by everyone, including secure passwords and regular updates.
+- Ensure that security for your IT is robust and used by everyone, including secure passwords and regular updates.

-- Ensuring that computer back ups are performed regularly
+- Ensure that computer back ups are performed regularly

-- Making sure that team members know how to report that they are unable to come into work due to sickness or other emergency.
+- Make sure that team members know how to report that they are unable to come into work due to sickness or other emergency.

-- Making sure that contact lists are up to date.
+- Make sure that contact lists are up to date.

-- Test your systems work, by having audits of information and systems.
+- Test your systems, by having audits of information and systems.
 Audits must be documented and any corrective actions implemented.
-These can be done on a frequency that suits your business, but shoudl be the responsibility of a senior member of your team.
+These can be done on a frequency that suits your business, but should be the responsibility of a senior member of your team.

 Louise Roberts holds the BCS Practitioner certificate in Business Continuity.
-She has successfully written, tested and implemented BCP which are accredited to ISO 22 301.
+I have successfully written, tested and implemented BCP which are accredited to ISO 22 301.